 For banking, lending, and accounts recovery management in particular, new challenges facing the industry aren’t so much new as they are new in the context of constantly evolving customer demands and a recently strained economy.

-As of the second quarter in 2022, digital transformation efforts in financial services remain incremental, localized, siloed, and fragmented, leading to imbalances across the organization when it comes to technology readiness and an inability to capture the full potential of costly investments.
+As of the first quarter in 2023, digital transformation efforts in financial services remain incremental, localized, siloed, and fragmented, leading to imbalances across the organization when it comes to technology readiness and an inability to capture the full potential of costly investments.

 Second, for the first time in decades the labor market has shifted in ways that have employees holding the upper hand, meaning many high-skilled, high-demand roles are open and difficult to fill.
 This challenge can be tackled with a twofold approach: emphasizing ESG initiatives and rethinking the industry’s usually very traditional work setups.
 This means embracing remote work as well as investing in eLearning and coaching capabilities.

 Finally, many firms will do well in the coming few years to prioritize low and no code customer support tools that embed artificial intelligence to mitigate the cost and staffing challenges of an uncertain labor and economic playing field.